The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem: Taylor Measure Function Space

 where $\mathbf{x}=[x_{1},...,x_{p}]\in \Re ^{p},$ and $\mathbf{a} _{t}=[a_{0}(t),a_{1}(t),...]\in \Re ^{\infty },$ has elements that are functions of only $t\in \Re $, $g$ is a function of only $\mathbf{x}\in \Re ^{p}$, and $B\in \mathcal{B}(\mathbb{N})$.
 Let the shift operator of the sequence $\mathbf{a}_{t}$ be defined by $\tau _{B}(\mathbf{a} _{t})=[a_{l+1}(t),l\in B],$ and define $\tau _{B}^{n}=\tau _{B}\circ ...\circ \tau _{B},$ the $n$-fold composition of $\tau _{B}$ with itself.
 In particular, $\tau _{\mathbb{N}}^{n}(\mathbf{a} _{t})=[a_{n+1}(t),a_{n+2}(t),...],$ $n\in \mathbb{N}.$

-We use $\mathcal{A}_{\Re }^{\Re ^{p+1}}$ to denote the subspace of functions $\mathcal{F}_{\Re }^{\Re ^{p+1}}$ of the form (\ref{DiffTMF}), with $g$ an analytic function, so that all order derivatives exist, wrt all its arguments.
+We use $\mathcal{A}_{\Re }^{\Re ^{p+1}}$ to denote the subspace of functions $\mathcal{F}_{\Re }^{\Re ^{p+1}}$ of the form (\ref{DiffTMF}), with $g$ an analytic function, so that all order derivatives exist, with respect to all its arguments.
 In some cases, we can relax this strong assumption on $g$, and obtain important formulas for MTMFs, as we see next.

 \begin{remark}[Finite order differentiation] Assume that $B_{N}=\{0,1,...,N\},$ with $N\in \mathbb{N},$ in general.
 However, noting that $T_{g(\mathbf{x}),\mathbf{a} _{t}}(B_{0})=a_{0}(t),$ and $T_{g(\mathbf{x}),\tau _{B_{0}}(\mathbf{a} _{t})}(B_{0})$ $=$ $a_{1}(t),$ free of $\mathbf{x}\in \Re ^{p}$, we will assume in certain places that $N>1$.